yahoo/validatar/index.md

 ### Hive

 The query part of a Hive test is just a HiveSQL statement.
 We recommend that you push all the heavy lifting to the query - joins, aggregate results etc. We use Hive JDBC underneath to execute against HiveServer2 and fetch the results.
-We support hive settings at the execution level by passing in --hive-setting arguments to validatar.
+We support hive settings at the execution level by passing in --hive-setting arguments to Validatar.

 Some mock tests can be found in [src/test/resources/sample-tests/tests.yaml](https://github.com/yahoo/validatar/blob/master/src/test/resources/sample-tests/tests.yaml).